Notes on the Geography of South Africa: Swellendam 3: Community Buildings

 Here are some of the town's churches and a school.

 The town's much-photographed Dutch Reformed Church is late, completed in 1911 on the site of an older church, of which the only survival is the small gate at the lower right.
 Critics have taken the building to task as more suited to a town hall than a church.

 The interior is a square with elegantly curved pews.
 Getting inside seems to require the equivalent of an act of congress.

 It didn't take long after the takeover of the Cape by the British for them to start dying.

 The Oefeningshuis, from 1838, was built to to "instruct the heathen and convert them."
 The upper clock, in plaster, is immovable and shows the time of service.

-A more churchly church, St Luke's, also on Voortrek St. The oldest church in town, it was built in 1865 as a mission church, that is, a church for blacks.
-It served as such until the infamous Group Areas Act forced the removal in the 1960s of Swellendam's black population to Railton, literally across the tracks.
+A more churchly church, St Luke's, also on Voortrek St. The oldest church in town, it was built in 1865 as a mission church, that is, a church for Blacks.
+It served as such until the Group Areas Act forced the removal in the 1960s of Swellendam's Black population to Railton, literally across the tracks.
 The church was then deconsecrated.

 Still, it is being scrupulously maintained.